 Reassuringly, that brown colour isn’t dirt.
 It’s simply mineral deposits in the toilet.
 This includes minerals such as iron, calcium, magnesium and lime which slowly turn the limescale brown.
 Still, it’s unsightly as anything and no doubt you’re going to want to remove it.

 Before you bust out the bleach, know that bleach doesn’t remove limescale.
 All it does is bleach it white, so it is harder to see.
 For a really clean toilet, you want to remove that limescale.

 How To Remove Brown Stains From Your Toilet

-So how do you remove brown stains from your toilet?
+So how do you remove brown stains from your toilet naturally and effectively?

 As a naturally occurring acid, citric acid contains no harsh chemical compounds or fumes that can be hazardous to your health or the environment.
-It is safe for use in natural cleaning applications, readily biodegradable in waterways and elsewhere in the environment, and is safe for use in septic tanks too.
+It is safe for use in natural cleaning applications.
+It is also readily biodegradable in waterways and elsewhere in the environment.
+And citric acid is safe for use in septic tanks too.